google/fhir-data-pipes/README.md

 ```
 mvn exec:java -pl streaming \
   -Dexec.mainClass=org.openmrs.analytics.FhirStreaming \`
-  -Dexec.args="http://localhost:9016/openmrs JSESSIONID GCP_FHIR_STORE"`
+  -Dexec.args="OPENMRS_URL OPENMRS_USER/OPENMRS_PASSWORD GCP_FHIR_STORE"`
 ```

-- `JSESSIONID` is the value of a browser cookie with the same name that is created by OpenMRS.
-After logging into your OpenMRS instance (e.g., `http://localhost:9016/openmrs` in this case), grab the value of `JSESSIONID` cookie to pass to `FhirStreaming` binary.
-It is a hexadecimal string like:
+- `OPENMRS_URL` is the path to your source OpenMRS instance (e.g., `http://localhost:9016/openmrs` in this case)
-`512F6DC48352022DBB8916CCB999B8A5`.
+-  `OPENMRS_USER/OPENMRS_PASSWORD` is the username/password combination for accessing the OpenMRS APIs using BasicAuth.
 - `GCP_FHIR_STORE` is the relative path of the FHIR store you set up in the previous step, i.e., something like:
 `projects/PROJECT/locations/LOCATION/datasets/DATASET/fhirStores/FHIR-STORE-NAME`